tutv/rc-hacker-news-navigation/README.md

-# Xây dựng ứng dụng Hacker News hỗ trợ Navigation trong React Native
+# Using React Navigation to build Hacker News app

 ## Ảnh demo